Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/johannaroever/project-description.md

 # Goal

-The project should be the creation of plots to show how some of the attributes of the stelae might correlate with each other.
+The project should be the creation of plots (or just one of the plots) to show how some of the attributes of the stelae might correlate with each other.
 The first few of 124 observations are these:

     ##   catNo         epoch type
     ## 1     1 cypro-archaic   1a